 The structural formula is as follows:

-Amiodarone HCl is a white to cream-colored crystalline powder.
-It is slightly soluble in water, soluble in alcohol and freely soluble in chloroform.
+Amiodarone hydrochloride, USP is a white to cream-colored crystalline powder.
+It is slightly soluble in water, soluble in alcohol, and freely soluble in chloroform.
 It contains 37.3% iodine by weight.

 Pacerone - Clinical Pharmacology

-Amiodarone prolongs the duration of the action potential of all cardiac fibers while causing minimal reduction of dV/dt (maximal upstroke velocity of the action potential).
+Pacerone prolongs the duration of the action potential of all cardiac fibers while causing minimal reduction of dV/dt (maximal upstroke velocity of the action potential).
 The refractory period is prolonged in all cardiac tissues.
-Amiodarone increases the cardiac refractory period without influencing resting membrane potential, except in automatic cells where the slope of the prepotential is reduced, generally reducing automaticity.
-These electrophysiologic effects are reflected in a decreased sinus rate of 15 to 20%, increased PR and QT intervals of about 10%, the development of U-waves and changes in T-wave contour.
-These changes should not require discontinuation of Pacerone® Tablets as they are evidence of its pharmacological action, although amiodarone can cause marked sinus bradycardia or sinus arrest and heart block.
-On rare occasions, QT prolongation has been associated with worsening of arrhythmia (see "WARNINGS").
+Amiodarone hydrochloride increases the cardiac refractory period without influencing resting membrane potential, except in automatic cells where the slope of the prepotential is reduced, generally reducing automaticity.
+These electrophysiologic effects are reflected in a decreased sinus rate of 15% to 20%, increased PR and QT intervals of about 10%, the development of U-waves, and changes in T-wave contour.
+These changes should not require discontinuation of Pacerone as they are evidence of its pharmacological action, although Pacerone can cause marked sinus bradycardia or sinus arrest and heart block [see Warnings and Precautions (5.4)].

-Amiodarone has a very large but variable volume of distribution, averaging about 60 L/kg, because of extensive accumulation in various sites, especially adipose tissue and highly perfused organs, such as the liver, lung and spleen.
-One major metabolite of amiodarone, desethylamiodarone (DEA), has been identified in man; it accumulates to an even greater extent in almost all tissues.
+One major metabolite of amiodarone hydrochloride, DEA, has been identified in man; it accumulates to an even greater extent in almost all tissues.
 No data are available on the activity of DEA in humans, but in animals, it has significant electrophysiologic and antiarrhythmic effects generally similar to amiodarone itself.
 DEA's precise role and contribution to the antiarrhythmic activity of oral amiodarone are not certain.
-The development of maximal ventricular Class III effects after oral amiodarone administration in humans correlates more closely with DEA accumulation over time than with amiodarone accumulation.
+The development of maximal ventricular class III effects after oral amiodarone hydrochloride administration in humans correlates more closely with DEA accumulation over time than with amiodarone accumulation.